 July 4, 2016

-Although this article by Ulli K. Ryder was published in the Feminist Wire for July 4, 2011, its message is just as applicable right now, five years later.
+Although this article by Ulli K. Ryder was published in the Feminist Wire for July 4, 2011, its message is just as applicable right now, all these years later.
 Our country has come so far, yet there is so much left to do in seeking justice for all.

 Dr. Ryder begins her essay by quoting from a 4th of July speech given by Frederick Douglass in 1852.
 Douglass had escaped slavery, traveled to the North, and went on to become one of our country’s foremost abolitionists.
 He was publisher of an anti-slavery newspaper in Rochester, NY, when he was asked to speak as part of the city’s Independence Day celebration.
 He pointed out the hypocrisy of celebrating freedom when millions of the country’s people were still in slavery.